matthieuSolente/email-darkmode/README.md

     </style>
 <![endif]-->
 ```
-  And in the vml shape
+  And in the vml shape add a dark fillcolor

 `<v:rect fillcolor="#555555">`

-or
+or in case of a v:fill element, add a dark color :

 `<v:fill type="frame" src="image.jpg" color="#555555" />`

-And in the html
+And in the html element,

 `<p style="margin:0;color:#000000;mso-color-alt:auto;">Black text</p>`

-Or with a class :
+Or if we prefer, with a class on the tag:

 `<p class="vml-black" style="margin:0;color:#000000;">Black text</p>`